DylanMeeus/springboot_jwt_blog/_posts/2016-07-29-laracon-summary-day-2.markdown

 **Note:** The sound of Ramsey's voice has a strong resemblance with that of Tom Hanks!

-**[Zeev Suraski](https://twitter.com/zeevs)**, Co-architect of PHP talked about the *PHP 7 Story*.
+**[Zeev Suraski](https://twitter.com/zeevs)**, co-architect of PHP, talked about the *PHP 7 Story*.
 He talked about the history of PHP from the initial version up to PHP 7.
-He also highlighted benchmark performances of each PHP major version.
+He also highlighted benchmark performances of each major PHP version.

 **Note:** Zeev is crazy about spicy foods!

-**[Amanda Folson](https://twitter.com/AmbassadaorAwsum)**, Developer Advocate @ Gitlab.
+**[Amanda Folson](https://twitter.com/AmbassadaorAwsum)**, developer advocate @ Gitlab.
 Her talk was on building APIs with Lumen.

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="und" dir="ltr">Example Pokédex API by <a href="https://twitter.com/AmbassadorAwsum">@AmbassadorAwsum</a> with <a href="https://twitter.com/hashtag/LumenPHP?src=hash">#LumenPHP</a>. <a href="https://twitter.com/hashtag/pokemon?src=hash">#pokemon</a> <a href="https://twitter.com/hashtag/php?src=hash">#php</a> <a href="https://twitter.com/hashtag/laracon?src=hash">#laracon</a> <a href="https://twitter.com/hashtag/LaravelSF?src=hash">#LaravelSF</a> <a href="https://t.co/WqgVG5YCoG">pic.twitter.com/WqgVG5YCoG</a></p>&mdash; Paul Foryt (@pauly4it) <a href="https://twitter.com/pauly4it/status/758745145667747843">July 28, 2016</a></blockquote>

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">It’s a good idea to hide id’s in API results — <a href="https://twitter.com/AmbassadorAwsum">@AmbassadorAwsum</a></p>&mdash; Laravel News (@laravelnews) <a href="https://twitter.com/laravelnews/status/758745219944685571">July 28, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-**[Matthew Machuga](https://twitter.com/machuga)**, Senior Developer at *Think Through Math* gave a talk on **Tests Should Tell a Story**.
-He gave some really good tips and tricks for testing like the ones below:
+**[Matthew Machuga](https://twitter.com/machuga)**, senior developer at *Think Through Math*, gave a talk on **Tests Should Tell a Story**.
+He gave some really good tips and tricks for testing, like the ones below:

-* Write failing test first
+* Write a failing test first
-* Write smallest amount of code
+* Write the smallest amount of code
 * Listen to feedback and refactor code and test in pieces.

-He also talked about **feature-first** approach in building software.
+He also talked about a **feature-first** approach in building software.

 * Build only what your client needs at that moment
 * Support slice plans
 * Waste few resources to test and idea
-* Provide readable, agreed upon specs for stakeholders
+* Provide readable, agreed-upon specs for stakeholders
 * Encourage collaboration

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">When we&#39;re building software, we need to ask the stakeholders questions.
 Details, details, details! <a href="https://twitter.com/machuga">@machuga</a> <a href="https://twitter.com/LaraconUS">@LaraconUS</a> <a href="https://twitter.com/hashtag/Laracon?src=hash">#Laracon</a></p>&mdash; Caryn Humphreys (@LadyCarni) <a href="https://twitter.com/LadyCarni/status/758764162977705985">July 28, 2016</a></blockquote>

-**[Sandi Metz](https://twitter.com/sandimetz)**, popular Rubyist and author of *Practical Object-oriented design in Ruby* gave a talk on **Get A Whiff of This**.
-She talked about the various types of code smells and practical object-oriented approach in writing good code.
+**[Sandi Metz](https://twitter.com/sandimetz)**, popular Rubyist and author of *Practical Object-Oriented Design in Ruby* gave a talk on **Get A Whiff of This**.
+She talked about the various types of code smells and a practical object-oriented approach in writing good code.
 She also mentioned that every code smell can be mapped to a recipe that cures it via refactoring.

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">I could seriously sit and listen to <a href="https://twitter.com/sandimetz">@sandimetz</a> talk about programming all day.
 This talk is _ultra_ illuminating. <a href="https://twitter.com/hashtag/Laracon?src=hash">#Laracon</a></p>&mdash; CS (@cschmitz81) <a href="https://twitter.com/cschmitz81/status/758781530072289282">July 28, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>